 1. Development Approvals.
 The City hereby acknowledges that the only City land use approval other than the City DRC approved site plan, and not including building permits, required to develop the Facility is plat approval.
 The application for plat approval shall be processed in accordance with the requirements of the Act such that the plat will be reviewed for approval by the City and Broward County.
 City shall use its best efforts to expeditiously process the application for plat approval and any and all other applications that may from time-to-time be submitted by DBEC in connection with the development of the Facility (e.g., building permit applications).
 Amendment of the plat or site plan shall not necessitate an amendment of this Agreement.

 2. Landscaping.
 Prior to the issuance of a Certificate of Occupancy for the Facility, DBEC agrees to enhance the aesthetic appearance of the Facility by improving the Property beyond the requirements set forth in the Code in accordance with the landscape plan attached hereto and made a part hereof as Exhibit B (the “Landscape Plan”).
-The Landscape Plan depicts the location of a preserve area in the northern quadrant of the Property, landscape berms and the locations, size and types to trees to be planted on the Property, all designed to provide a more dense buffer between the Facility and the surrounding community.
+The Landscape Plan depicts the location of a preserve area in the northern quadrant of the Property, landscape berms and the locations, size and types to trees to be planted on the Property, all designed to provide a more dense buffer between the Facility and the surrounding community.[WHO WILL OWN THESE IMPROVEMENTS?
+IF WE OWN THE IMPROVEMENTS THEY WILL BE CONSIDERED HARD COSTS.
+IF WE DO NOT OWN THESE IMPROVEMENTS THEN THEY WILL BE CONSIDERED SOFT COSTS.
+THE TOTAL OF ALL SOFT COSTS THAT MAY BE INCURRED ON ANY PROJECT IS LIMITED TO 10% OF THE TOTAL PROJECT VALUE.
+WE WOULD PREFER THAT THIS NOT BE DETAILED OUT IN THIS MANNER.
+IS IT POSSIBLE TO ADD THESE COSTS TO THE PAYMENT IN THE PARAGRAGH BELOW?

 3. Service Impacts and Community Enhancements.
 DBEC and the City acknowledge that the Facility is a unique use and will have impacts upon services and facilities provided by the City which are peculiar to this type of use.
 Therefore, at the end of the calendar year in which DBEC receives its building permit for the Facility, DBEC shall pay to the City the sum of one million five hundred thousand dollars ($1,500,000).
-Such payment shall constitute compliance with Section 38-321 of the City Code of Ordinances, City Public Safety Impact Fee, as well as the requirements of Section 98-154 of the City Land Development Code, Interim Services Fee; provided, however, said one million five hundred thousand dollar ($1,500,000) payment shall be reduced by the sum of (i) any City ad valorem taxes paid by DBEC during the calendar year in which DBEC receives its building permit for the Facility, and (ii) any application fees and other costs or other assessments paid by DBEC to City related to the building permit for the Facility..
+Such payment shall constitute compliance with Section 38-321 of the City Code of Ordinances, City Public Safety Impact Fee, as well as the requirements of Section 98-154 of the City Land Development Code, Interim Services Fee; provided, however, said one million five hundred thousand dollar ($1,500,000) payment shall be reduced by the sum of (i) any City ad valorem taxes paid by DBEC during the calendar year in which DBEC receives its building permit for the Facility, and (ii) any application fees and other costs or other assessments paid by DBEC to City related to the building permit for the Facility.[THIS PAYMENT WILL BE CONSIDERED A SOFT COSTS.
+THE TOTAL AMOUNT OF ALL SOFT COSTS WHICH MAY BE INCURRED ON ANY PROJECT IS LIMITED TO 10% OF THE TOTAL PROJECTY VALUE.].